winnipeg-matters/winnipegmatters.org/about.md

 [Reach out and talk to us](mailto:{{ site.email }}), we'd love to talk to you.

 We have a [Patreon](https://www.patreon.com/user?u=31449205&fan_landing=true) if you wish to show financial support.

+# What we do

+We explore:

+* Small quality-of-life improvements such as pedestrian pathways during road construction
+* How the hell does public education spending work in Manitoba!?
+* And more!

+We tell you about them and how to solve them on a local scale in Winnipeg and Manitoba.

+# Why it's important

+Providing context and enough information to Winnipeggers and Manitobans is one of the goals of Winnipeg Matters.

+Educating the general public about good policies is a lot of work and often the experts who have the ideas are disincentivized to talk about it.
+They face the loss of their careers if they were to fervently advocate for ideas presented by us.

+Complex policies that affect you and your family in a positive fashion is vital for the success of democracy and our families in Manitoba.

+Nuance in our society is important and you deserve to understand fully that nuance when it comes to community-wide decisions and planning.

+We're here to guide you to those experts and experiments that objectively improve lives in Manitoba.
+Not enough people and organizations take the time to do that &mdash; we're here to fix that!

+If something doesn't make sense, [let us know]({{ site.email }})!
+We love talking to other Winnipeggers and we love being proven wrong.